How much is the flight levy?

 Will my department be charged the levy before I have even travelled?

-Once the booking has been completed, your department will be recharged by the middle of the following month, regardless of the date of travel.
-If any changes are made to the booking, you will not be charged any further flight levy.
-If the booking is cancelled and the flight levy has already been recharged, it will be reversed by the middle of the month following the cancellation.
+For bookings made through the preferred provider, if any changes are made to the booking, you will not be charged any further flight levy, if the booking is cancelled and the flight levy has already been recharged, it will be reversed by the middle of the month following the cancellation.
 For cancellations from other bookings you will have to inform us by email (email@example.com) and request a reversal of the flight levy.

 I already offset my flights/my departments already offsets our flights, does my department still have to pay the flight levy?

 Yes, the flight levy must be paid regardless of any departmental offsetting.
 Offsetting is not considered a long-term solution to climate change.
 Our approach is in line with the Oxford Principles of Offsetting which supports prioritising reducing emissions over offsetting to minimise the need for offsets.
 The Travel Policy’s flight levy will be used to reduce emissions.
-Offsetting will only be used from 2034 to fully offset the University’s residual carbon emissions and biodiversity impact.
-It is recommended that the funds used to offset flights are instead used to pay the flight levy.
+Offsetting will only be used to fully offset the University’s residual carbon emissions and biodiversity impact from 2034.
+It is recommended that departmental funds used to offset flights are instead used to pay the flight levy.

 Where does the flight levy go to and what will it be used for?

-The flight levy will be directed to the Oxford Sustainability Fund and will be used to implement the Environmental Sustainability Strategy at the University.
-This includes measures such as improving biodiversity, reducing carbon emissions from our buildings, improving the environmental impact of our supply chain, increasing research and engagement in environmental sustainability and offering all students the opportunity to study environmental sustainability, within or outside the curriculum.
+The flight levy is allocated to the Oxford Sustainability Fund and used to implement the Environmental Sustainability Strategy at the University.
+This includes measures such as improving biodiversity, reducing carbon emissions from our buildings, improving the environmental impact of our supply chain, increasing research and engagement in environmental sustainability, and increasing environmental sustainability content in the curriculum.

 Are other Universities charging a flight levy?